-The site was until recently amenity grassland next to Bo’ness docks and the community of Bo’ness.
+The site was amenity grassland next to Bo’ness docks and the community of Bo’ness.
 It has a history of industry – coal, timber merchants and trading, and is well used by local residents.
-This project has creted create 1.1 hectares of stunning wildflower meadow habitat, particularly beneficial for invertebrates and other species associated with meadow grassland.
+This project has creted 1.1 hectares of stunning wildflower meadow habitat, particularly beneficial for invertebrates and other species associated with meadow grassland.

 In Autumn 2015, an area of at least 0.6 hectares in size was sown with a diverse seed mix which included annuals such as Cornflower and Corn marigolds, perrenials such as Lady's bedstraw and Common bird's-foot trefoil, as well as various grasses and the hemi-parasite Yellow rattle that will ensure the grasses don't outcompete the wildflowers.The wildflower meadow has flourished, and now provides a beautiful and wildlife-rich area for the enjoyment of local people.
 However it also provides vital habitat for pollinating insects such as bumblebees and hoverflies.
 The project was completed with the involvement of the local community, including local businesses.

 In Spring 2016, there was further planting along the edge of the sown areas with wildflower plug plants of nature species to further enhance the area.
-This also gave us an oppurtunity to see the first of sown plants flower:
+This also gave us an opportunity to see the first of sown plants flower:

 Poppies in flower